CITCOM-project/subjectiveLogic/README.md

 Please feel free to add operations as you see fit to the concrete classes.

-Pull requests very welcome.
+## R code

-The R code is really just some utility code to, for example, visualise barycentric triangles and corresponding Beta-distributions.
+The R code is really just some utility code to support visualisation of barycentric triangles (for binomial opinions) and corresponding Beta-distributions.